handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-in-dynatrace/README.md

                 - targets:
                   - 'day2-service.day2-operations.svc.cluster.local:8091'
 ```
-The complete file *otel-agent-mtls.yaml* with above configuration can be found at [here](../../../code/day2-operations/deployment/k8s/otel-agent-mtls.yaml)
+The complete file *otel-agent-mtls.yaml* with the configuration above can be found at the [otel-agent-mtls.yaml](../../../code/day2-operations/deployment/k8s/otel-agent-mtls.yaml) file.

-3. With *Dynatrace exporter* from OpenTelemetry collector the metrics are forwarded to Dynatrace instance.
-In Dynatrace you can create dashboard based on above custom metrics.
+3. With the *Dynatrace exporter* from the *OpenTelemetry collector*, the metrics are forwarded to the Dynatrace instance.
+In Dynatrace, you can create a dashboard based on the custom metrics above.

 ![](images/dynatrace_custommetrics.png)

-### JMX metrics for C3P0 connection pool
+### JMX Metrics for C3P0 Connection Pool

-The flow of retrieving C3P0 connection pool metrics is discussed in previous section.
-In this section we will briefly discuss some implementation considerations.
+The flow for retrieving C3P0 connection pool metrics is discussed in the previous section.
+In this section, we will briefly discuss some implementation considerations.

-- In *day2-service* we implemented a scheduler to poll the metrics perodically through JMX port 9999 of db-service.
+- In *day2-service*, we implemented a scheduler to poll the metrics perodically through JMX port 9999 of db-service.

 ```java
   public C3P0ConnectionPoolMetricsScheduler(@Value("${jmx.remote.host}") String remoteHost, @Value("${jmx.remote.port}") int remotePort) {